Muthuvel94/react_play_ground/stream/client/README.md

 # ---> 1. need to be able to navigate around to separate pages in our app --> 2. need to allow a user to login/logout --> 3. need to handle forms in Redux ---> 4.
 Need to master CRUD (create, read, update and destroy) operations in React/Redux ---> 5.
 Erros will likely occur! need good error handling

+# react-router --> core navigation lib - we don't install this manually

+# react-router-dom ---> navigation for dom-based apps(we want this)

+# react-router-navite --> navigation for react-native app

+# react-router-reduc ---> binding between react router and redux (not necessary)

+# using <a> and Href !!Bad Navigation!!
+Browser receives index file, dumps old HTML it was showing (including all of your React/Redux state data!)

+# using <link> what we want ---> 1.
+User wants to navigate to another app in our app ---> 2.
+User clicks a link tag ---> 3.
+React Router prevents the browser from navigating to the new page and fetching new index.html file --> 4.
+URL still changes --> 5.
+History sees updated URL, takes URL and sends it to BrowserRouter --> 6.
+BrowserRouter communicates the URL to Route Components ---> 7.
+React components rerender to show new set of components

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).